pulp/Pulp-manager/README.md

 ## Core Team

-This project is maintained by G-Research.
+This project originated at [G-Research](https://github.com/G-Research) but is now owned by the Pulp project.
 For details on our team and roles, please see the [MAINTAINERS.md](MAINTAINERS.md) file.

 ## Documentation Index